Frequently Asked Questions

-The document you need is the Class Schedule, which is a 9" x 11" paper pamphlet available from the Registrar's office.
-If there isn't one waiting for you, ask your department's office manager (remember, she/he is your life-line, so thank her/him again!)
-You can also access electronic versions on the home page of both the Academic Advising and the Registrar's Office.
-The latter has the advantage of including late additions, which are not available in the paper copy.
-In addition to class schedule information, it contains a list of important dates, the final exam schedule, a brief list of Common Curriculum requirements, and a condensed version of critical academic policies.
-It is written to students, but is an essential aid for faculty.
+The document you need is the Class Schedule, which can be found on the Registrar's page.
+The Fall 2015 schedule is here (http://csbsju.edu/Documents/Registrar/terms/154/154_Calendar.pdf ).
+In addition to class schedule information, this document contains a list of important dates, the final exam schedule, a brief list of Common Curriculum requirements, and a condensed version of critical academic policies.
+It is written to students, but is an essential ad for faculty.

 What is the Opening Day Convocation?